-A third example of that kind of tradition — and one that we especially love to photograph — is the putting of three pegs into a unity cross.
-As part of the process of tying the knot, the couple will each take a cross and will together fit one inside the other.
-They then take three pegs, which are intended to represent the Father, the Son and the Holy Ghost, and use them to secure the inner cross to the the outer one.
+A third example of this kind of tradition is the putting of three pegs into a unity cross.
+As part of the process of tying the knot, a couple will each take a cross to the altar.
+They will then jointly fit one inside the other.
+Next, they take three pegs and use them to secure the inner cross to the the outer one.
+Those bolts are meant to signify the Father, the Son and the Holy Ghost.
+That those elements secure the two crosses together symbolizes the way that faith helps anchor and sustain the marriage.
+As you can see in this image, the ritual makes for a powerful and unforgettable photograph.

-This particular pair of newlyweds said, “I do,” in the very spacious UMD Memorial Chapel, a beautiful non-denominational church with a high vaulted ceiling and enough seating for 1000 guests.
-After exchanging their vows, the couple, their wedding party, their families and the other invitees migrated across campus to the Samuel Riggs IV Alumni Center for their dinner and reception.
-Along with a first-rate staff ready to cater to the couple’s every needs, the locale offers an elegant setting for newlyweds and their guests to dine and then celebrate the big day in style.
+This particular pair of newlyweds said, “I do,” in the very spacious UMD Memorial Chapel.
+That house of worship is a non-denominational church with a high vaulted ceiling and enough seating for 1000 guests.
+After the exchange of vows, the couple, their wedding party, their families and the other invitees migrated across campus.
+They then reconvened at the Samuel Riggs IV Alumni Center for their dinner and wedding reception.
+That locale offered a first-rate staff ready to cater to the couple’s every need.
+It also provided an elegant setting for newlyweds and their guests to dine and celebrate the big day in style.

 © 2020 Potok's World Photography - Husband & Wife Washington DC Wedding Photographers